-Transfer decisions will be released May 9
+Transfer decisions released on May 9

 Students, you were referred to this page in your application acknowledgement email.If you have not yet logged on to your Application Status Page, check your email, including your spam folder for communications from email@example.com.
 Multiple emails have been sent to the email account listed on your Common Application with instructions on how to create a password using a unique PIN.
 If you are unable to locate these instructions, you can request your PIN be reset by emailing firstname.lastname@example.org with "Reset PIN" in the subject line.